-Similarly, any updates to the Similarly, the recent updates to the Illinois Solar for All Environmental lustice Community ("El community" or "EJC") map will result in some individuals that previously qualified as EEPs based on residency to no longer live in a qualifying area.
-The Equity Investment Eligible Communities ("EIEC") map used to determine EEP status for residency-based qualification could result in some individuals that previously qualified as EEPs based on residency to no longer live in a qualifying area.
-Recently, the IPA updated the EIEC map to reflect the new Illinois Solar for All Environmental Justice Community ("E] community" or "E[C") map, which was updated to reflect 2020 Census data and new EJSCREEN data (see Section 8.12 for more detail). is based on the ILSFA EJ map and the R3 communities; thus, the EIEC map will be updated to reflect the new ILSFA EJ boundaries.
-Future EIEC map updates will occur on an as-needed basis following the update cycle of the ILSFA EJ communities map (currently every five years, but as explained in Section 8.12.3, the Agency is seeking feedback on alternative timelines) and the R3 map (every four years, with the next update expected in June 2024).
-The IPA announced that it would count EIECs identified in both maps - the EIEC map that used the previous EI map and the new EIEC map - for the remainder of the 2023-2024 program year when certifying individuals as equity eligible persons based on primary residency, 630 The Agency proposes to adopt the same approach to any future map updates, namely to approve The IPA sought feedback on a "grace period" in which residences in EIECs from both maps would be accepted for one year to allow sufficient time for entities to adjust to the new map.
-Commenters agreed that a one-year grace period would be sufficient for DG projects, but that larger projects have a longer development timeline and may need more time.
-Therefore, the Agency proposes to certify individuals that qualify based on primary residency using both maps for the remainder of the program year after an update to the EIEC map.
-For individuals whose EEP status is affected by the map update, their status will change at the next recertification - i.e., two years after they first certify for workforce EEPs and at the next registration renewal for EEPs that are majorityowners of EECs.
+Similarly, any updates to- the Equity Investment Eligible Communities ("EIEC") map used to determine EEP status for residency-based qualification could result in some individuals that previously qualified as EEPs based on residency to no longer live in a qualifying area.
+Recently, the IPA updated the EIEC map to reflect the new Illinois Solar for All Environmental Justice Community ("EJ community" or "EJC") map, which was updated to reflect 2020 Census data and new EJSCREEN data (see Section 8.12 for more detail).
+In January 2024, the R3 Program Board approved updates to the R3 map, which the IPA will incorporate while continuing to consider areas from the previous R3 map as EIECs for the 2024-2025 Program Year.
+Future EIEC map updates will occur on an as-needed basis following the update cycle of the ILSFA EJ communities map (currently every five years) and the R3 map (every four years, with the next update expected in June 2024).
+The IPA announced that it would count EIECs identified in both maps - the EIEC map that used the previous EI map and the new EIEC map - for the remainder of the 2023-2024 program year when certifying individuals as equity eligible persons based on primary residency.662 The Agency proposes towill adopt the same approach to any future map updates, namely to approve individuals that qualify based on primary residency using both maps for the remainder of the program year after an update to the EIEC map.
+For individuals whose EEP status is affected by the map update, their status will change at the next recertification - i.e., two years after they first certify for workforce EEPs and at the next registration renewal for EEPs that are majority-owners of EECs.
 For EECs that may lose the status of EEC due to a majority-owner EEP no longer qualifying as an EEP, any projects already under contract through the EEC Category will not be affected by that loss of status.
-Similarly, any projects that have received points in project selection due to contracting with an EEC Designee will not be penalized for a downstream change in the EEC status of that designee due to a map update in the first year after an update to the EIEC map.
+Similarly, any projects that have received points in project selection due to contracting with an EEC Designee will not be penalized for a downstream change in the EEC status of that designee due to a map update.
+663